Netherlands education fraud algorithm ruled discriminatory and illegal

 Occurred: 2012-2023

-An algorithm used by the Netherlands' Education Executive Agency (Dienst Uitvoering Onderwijs - DUO) to detect student finance fraud was recognised by the government as discriminatory, leading to a commitment to refund over 10,000 affected students.
+An algorithm used by the Netherlands' Education Executive Agency (Dienst Uitvoering Onderwijs - DUO) to detect student finance fraud was found by the government to be discriminatory, leading to a commitment to refund over 10,000 affected students.

 The investigation prompted accusations that the algorithm was based on seemingly arbitrary criteria and lacked any scientific basis.